TayRoy/tayroy.github.io/README.md

 1. Install the prerequisites listed above

+Markdown is a popular markup language used by web editors to produce content easily online.
+It is more lightweight compared to other markup languages such as XML, meaning it is much more readable and user-friendly.[^1]<br>
+Jekyll is a static website generator that allows its users to create and host their own websites.
+Static websites are perfect to use for hosting a site as simple as a resume.
+It allows for the usage of pages from Markdown files that can be added and edited whenever needed.[^2] As your resume should be a single page (or many, to your choosing), Jekyll provides a simple and easy to use resource to host your website.<br>

 ### Step 2: Create a new repository on GitHub

 1. Create a new public repository